bghira/SimpleTuner/README.md

 This repository contains a set of experimental scripts that will not be well-supported, should you choose to make use of them.

+The name is incorrect, because this project is anything BUT simple to use.
+However, the code is simple in its implementations.

 This code is public merely as a learning resource and so that hopefully I can also learn from anyone else who comes along.

 ## Why?